zzhhatthl/PoDDyHePo-projection/README.md

     -   `NsVar` specifies variables with natural spline (two or more variables supported),
     -   `df`: degree of freedom,
-    -   `knots`: breakpoint that define the spline,
+    -   `knots`: breakpoints that define the spline,
     -   `b.knots`: boundary knots.

 If NsVar is NULL, `df`, `knots` and `b.knots` ignored; if it is not, we